 - Increased length of the first metatarsal bone in the foot.

-- Direct trauma or impact to the ligaments on the inside of hte foot, or to the sesamoid bones.
+- Direct trauma or impact to the ligaments on the inside of the foot, or to the sesamoid bones.

-Initial treatment is based on reducing pain and correcting any bio-mechanical problems of the foot.
+Initial treatment for bunions is based on reducing pain and correcting any bio-mechanical problems of the foot.
 Later or in more severe cases surgery will be required.

-- Separating the big toe and the next one with a 1 cm thick piece of foam can relieve painful symptoms.
-This can be fixed in place with some zinc oxide plaster tape and has the effect of straightening the great toe and relieving pressure on the bunion.
+Separating the big toe and the next one with a 1 cm thick piece of foam can relieve painful symptoms.
+This can be fixed in place with some zinc oxide plaster tape and has the effect of straightening the great toe and relieving pressure on the painful area.

 Orthotic shoe inserts